Best Book Recommendations on Luxury Holiday Homes and Eco-Homes

 4) Alvar Aalto and the Future of Architecture

-This book is perhaps more esoteric than the others as it is focused far more on design and more specifically the design considerations of the famous Finish architect Alvar Alto.
+“Alva Aalto and the Future of Architecture” is perhaps more esoteric than the others as it is focused far more on design and more specifically the design considerations of the famous Finish architect Alvar Aalto.
 Nevertheless, it has a range of important considerations such as how a home is orientated where the walls need to be thicker both for heat retention and in places whilst heat exposure in others.

 5) The Passivhaus Handbook: A Practical Guide to Constructing and retrofitting buildings for ultra low energy performance (Sustainable Building)